njtierney/validateHOT/README.md

 The data frame has a total of 79 participants and 23 columns.

-Now imagine you included a validation/holdout task with three alternatives plus a no-buy alternative.
-We specify the `data` argument and the column index of `id`.
+Now imagine you included a validation/holdout task with 3 alternatives plus a no-buy alternative.
+We specify the `data` argument and as well as the `id`.
 Since we also have a *no-buy* alternative in our validation task, we next specify the `none` argument, otherwise we would have left it empty.
-Afterwards, we specify the number of alternatives (`prod`) in our validation/holdout task (excluding the *no-buy* alternative).
-Next, we define each alternative with the argument `prod.levels`.
+Afterwards, we define each alternative with the argument `prod.levels`.
 If we look back at the data frame, we can see that the first alternative in the holdout task (`c(4, 9, 19)`) is composed of the following attribute levels `Att1_Lev1`, `Att2_Lev1`, and `Att3_Lev5`.

 As mentioned above, all the attributes are part-worth coded, therefore, we set `coding = c(0, 0, 0)`.
 Finally, we specify the method, which is